fxlin/p3-tee/sod.md

   * CNN related functions: embedded machine learning is cool, and theoretically can be supported.
 However, it requires a fully functional on-demand paging of OP-TEE since SOD-supported NN model consumes ~80MB of RAM which does not fit in TrustZone.
     * Big bonus if you CAN make it work

-### Build & use

-To use the ported SOD:

-1. Grab the code from https://github.com/zaxguo/sod/tree/tz (branch tz).
-2. Put `libm.a` under the same directory as `libutee.a`, `libteec.a`; put all other source files (e.g. `sod.h`, `sod.c`) under your TA directory.
-3. Modify your TA Makefile so that `sod.c` can be compiled and `libm.a` can be located and linked.
-4. Include `sod.h` in your TA and call into supported `sod` functions normally.
-5. Compile the TA normally.

-### Debugging
+## What we did?

+Despite SOD is designed for "embedded" environment, it depends on a set of functionalities provided by the underlying OS:

+1. Filesystem (related) services*.
+E.g., `open`,`close`, `read,` `write,` `mmap`
+2. Standard libraries.
+E.g. `stdlib.h`, `stdio.h`, `math.h`

+*: SOD implements an abstraction layer to handle the filesystem API differences of Unix & Windows and allows custom APIs for other OSes.

+To port SOD into TEE, we will bridge the services provided by OPTEE to what is expected by SOD.

+For 1. the solution is simple -- simply supply the required semantics to SOD while ensuring it can execute correctly.
+This is done in `fs.h` and `stat.h` added to the ported library.
+As you may see, required but not necessary APIs are substituted by a stub function, which does nothing.

+For 2. it is slightly trickier, as these libraries need actual implementation (e.g. for math functions) and cannot be simply substituted by stubs.
+Luckily, OP-TEE OS provides its version of standard libraries (i.e. `stdlib.h` and `stdio.h`) with some missing functions (e.g. `fputs`, `fwrite`).
+Porting them would only need to implement stubs for these functions.
+Examples can be found in `sod.c` which adds stub implementation for symbols such as  `fputs`, `fwrite`, and `stderr`.
+For math functions, which need actual implementation, I took the pre-compiled `libm.a`, slightly modified its header file `math.h` & `ctype.h`, and brought them to TZ for SOD to link against.

+## How to debug?

 As you might imagine, the ported library is flaky and might crash.
-The output might look like the following:
+The output might look like the following: <!--- where does the trace show?--->

 ```c
 D/TC:?
 0 tee_ta_init_pseudo_ta_session:284 Lookup pseudo TA deadbeef-2450-11e4-abe2-0002a5d5cb